Hail to the King (song)

 "Hail to the King" is a song by American heavy metal band Avenged Sevenfold and the lead single from their sixth studio album of the same name, released on July 15, 2013.
 The song was premiered live on July 17, 2013, at the Ford Festival Park in Oshkosh, Wisconsin.
+The single was certified 3× Platinum in the United States on August 23, 2023, Gold in the United Kingdom on November 29, 2024, 4× Platinum in Canada on March 4, 2023, Gold in Denmark on November 22, 2023, and Platinum in New Zealand on December 15, 2022, making it their most successful single in terms of sales internationally.

 Release

 The song was released on July 15, 2013, as the lead single for their sixth studio album, Hail to the King.
 On July 31, 2013, a limited edition CD version of the single was released, with a live version of "Nightmare" performed at The Palace of Auburn Hills attached.

 Appearances in media

-The song appears in the video game Rock Band 4 and as one of the official theme songs for WrestleMania 32.
+The song appears in video games Rock Band 4, WWE 2K17, and Fortnite Festival, and as one of the official theme songs for WrestleMania 32.
+The song also appeared in the Netflix film Metal Lords.

 Music video

 The official music video premiered on the Metal Hammer website on August 16, 2013.
 The video depicts the band playing together, as well as shots of the king referenced in the song.
-The video is in black and white and is the first to feature drummer Arin Ilejay, as well as being the first Avenged Sevenfold video to feature a drummer since the video for "So Far Away", which contained archive footage of late drummer The Rev.
+The video is in black and white and is the first to feature drummer Arin Ilejay, as well as being the first Avenged Sevenfold video to feature a drummer since the video for "So Far Away", which contained archive footage of late drummer the Rev.